 Value-added tax (VAT)

 VAT is governed by the VAT Act and administered by the Uganda Revenue Authority (URA).
 VAT is charged at the rate of 18% on the supply of most goods and services in the course of business in Uganda.
 Specified goods and services, as well as exports outside of Uganda, attract a zero rate of tax.

-Some supplies are exempt from VAT, the main categories being government subsidies, some unprocessed foodstuffs, financial services, health and life insurance, agriculture insurance policies, re-insurance services, unimproved land, leases and sale of certain residential properties, betting and gaming, education, medical and health services, imported drugs and medicines, social welfare services, pesticides, and petroleum products subject to excise duty.
+Some supplies are exempt from VAT, the main categories being services to conduct feasibility studies, locally produced raw materials subject to investment thresholds and industry, liquefied petroleum gas, financial services, health and life insurance, agriculture insurance policies, re-insurance services, unimproved land, leases and sale of certain residential properties, betting and gaming, education, medical and health services, imported drugs, medicines and medical sundries, assistive devices for persons with disabilities, oxygen cylinder or oxygen for medical use, social welfare services, pesticides, petroleum products subject to excise duty and supply of animal feeds and mixed components.

 Zero rating is preferable to exemption because the VAT on costs incurred in making a zero-rated supply can be recovered while those incurred in making an exempt supply cannot be recovered.